 - Vehicle and traffic safety*

-- NDT in QA and process control
+- Non-destructive testing (NDT) in quality assessment and process control

 - Composite mechanics

-- FEM - structures (advanced)
+- Finite element method - structures

-- TRACKS-course: “Emissions from Transportation”*
+- Tracks-course: “Emissions from Transportation”*

 - Material mechanics